top of page

 2. Autoimmune Conditions and Chronic Inflammation

-✅ What to do: If you have an autoimmune disease, advocate for early cardiovascular screening—even if you feel well and stay active.
+Action: If you have an autoimmune disease, consider early cardiovascular screening - even if you feel well and stay active.

 3. Visceral Fat: The “Skinny Fat” Paradox